sjulier/Refactored_ORB_SLAM2/README.md

    `mono_kitti KITTI00-02.yaml ${your_kitti_dataset_folder}/sequences/00 ${result_file_name}`

-On linux it is highly recommend you get used to using valgrind.
+On Linux it is highly recommend you should become familiar with `valgrind`.
 See https://www.valgrind.org/docs/manual/quick-start.html

 ##### Other examples